Check out a SAD Lamp for use at the library!

 - Social withdrawal and a desire to “hibernate”

 Even without an official clinical diagnosis, many people feel downright blue during winter and can relate to the above symptoms.
-Find more information on the National Institute of Mental Health website.
+Find more information on the National Institute of Mental Health or learn more about SAD, sleep science, sleep shopping, sleep hygeine and more at the Sleep Advisor.

 Light therapy is used to replace “lost” sunshine with daily exposure to light from a light box.
 Getting outside and into natural sunlight can also be a massive mood-booster, so aim to spend some time outside every single day… even if it’s cold.